Akshaykumarst03/PM_Portfolio/partner-payment-app.md

 - ⚡ Faster clearance through **e-Sign integration**.
 - 🙌 Clients experienced reduced friction with **instant re-application** and **live visibility**.
 - 💰 Cost-efficient system that boosted transparency, compliance, efficiency, and trust with partners.

+- ## Artifacts
+- https://magma-id-83011987.figma.site/ (This is a mock of the app created)